psaswat/Selenium-Specflow-and-Nunit/README.md

 Open Test Explorer in Visual Studio(Test>Windows>Test Explorer).

-Tests should The tests should show up .
+The tests should show up .
 The tests are generated from the scenarios in the Login.Feature and Video.Feature files in the project.

 Instructions to run this from command line after the tests are generated :